 The following are some common reasons for firing employees:

 While firings and layoffs both result in a personnel change, the differences between the 2 methods of dismissal are substantial.
 Whether an employee is fired or laid off can impact whether the employer had grounds for dismissal, what the employee is entitled to, and other items.

 What layoffs mean for business owners

-Laid off employees are eligible to collect unemployment compensation.
+Laid-off employees are eligible to collect unemployment compensation.
 Unemployment insurance is available to workers who lose their job due to conditions outside their control.

 Contributing to state unemployment funds can reduce FUTA in some cases.
 But the more “experience” a company has with unemployment claims, the higher the percentage due for future employees.
 The lower the experience — or fewer the claims — the lower the employer contribution required.
 Hence, the fewer layoffs a company makes, the lower their costs for unemployment insurance.